jacobxperez/rams/.github/CONTRIBUTING.md

 ## Bug Reports

+Use the bug report template form the [issues](https://github.com/jacobxperez/rams/issues/new/choose) page to report any bug you have encounter.
 Please try to be as detailed as possible in your report.
-What is your environment?
-What steps will reproduce the issue?
-What browser(s) and OS experience the problem?
-What would you expect to be the outcome?
-All these details will help us fix any potential bugs.

 ## Feature Requests

-Before opening a feature request, please take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to you to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible.
+If you have an idea that would benefit the community but not necessarily want to work on it your self, then use the feature request template from the [issues](https://github.com/jacobxperez/rams/issues/new/choose) page.
+If your idea is approved we will work on it as soon as we can.

+## Proposals

+If you have an idea for an update or a feature that you would like to implement, then using the proposal template from the [issues](https://github.com/jacobxperez/rams/issues/new/choose) page is a great way to suggest your particular solution.
+It's up to you to convince the project's maintainers to approve your implementation.
+If your proposal is approved we will assign it to you.

 ## Pull Requests

-Ask first before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-When contributing code to this project ask yourself these questions.
+Ask first before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's maintainers might not want to merge into the project.
+When contributing to this project ask yourself these questions:

 * Is it essential?
 * Will it add value?